 - Coach and bus travel in Australia is comfortable, efficient and reasonably priced.
 Long-distance coaches generally have air conditioning, reading lights, adjustable seats and free wifi.
 Australia’s national coach operator, Greyhound, offers hop on hop off passes for popular routes, short trip passes and flexible passes based on the amount of kilometers/miles you wish to travel.

 - Taking a ferry is another great way of getting around the country.
 The Spirit of Tasmania operates a nightly passenger and vehicle ferry service between Melbourne, the capital of Victoria, and Devonport in Tasmania with extra services during peak periods.
 SeaLink ferries connect Cape Jervis in South Australia (approximately 108km/67 miles south of Adelaide) and Kangaroo Island several times a day.
-There are also ferry services in our capital cities, connecting suburbs around Sydney Harbour, on the Swan River in Perth and on the Brisbane River.
+There are also ferry services in the capital cities, connecting suburbs around Sydney Harbour, on the Swan River in Perth and on the Brisbane River.

 INSPIRATION, HIGHLIGHTS & TRAVEL TIPS